Social Media is everywhere. From morning to evening, we are spending the majority of our time on social media.

-Please don’t forget to add any social media plugin for website, I might have missed in the list.
+Please don’t forget to add any social media wordpress plugin, I might have missed on the list.

 This blog is a sincere (I am not kidding) effort from my end to help you save hundreds of hours I spent exploring WordPress for the best of plugins.